Network Model

 CommonOPF.Network

-— Methodfunction Network(fp::String)
+— Methodfunction Network(fp::String; allow_parallel_conductor::Bool=false)

 Construct a Network